alien4cloud/alien4cloud-wizard/alien4cloud-wizard-ui/src/main/webapp/app/features/application-wizard/readme.md

 If you need to implement something new in the wizard, you'll probably need to add some states, events, and configure somme transitions in the FSM.

 You must have a clear idea of what you need.
 If not, draw your state chart on a paper or whatever you want.
+Then :

 * declare your states in ``ApplicationWizardMachineSchema`` ([core/fsm.model.ts](src/main/webapp/app/features/application-wizard/core/fsm.model.ts)).
 * add your event classes in [core/fsm.events.ts](src/main/webapp/app/features/application-wizard/core/fsm.events.ts).